Making of Lai

 Granulation or rava work: Each 'rava' or granule is applied to the desired spot with the help of tweezers.

-Setting the 'Bidri' units onto silver jewellery units.
+Setting the 'Bidri' units onto silver jewelry units.

 Removing excess metal around the collet after stone setting.